Andor Lilienthal: Biography

 Emigrating to the Soviet Union in 1935, Lilienthal became a Soviet citizen in 1939.
 He played in the USSR Chess Championship eight times.
 His best result came in the 1940 championship, when he tied for first with Igor Bondarevsky, ahead of Smyslov, Paul Keres, Isaac Boleslavsky, Botvinnik, and 14 other players.
 He qualified for the Candidates Tournament once, in 1948.

 From 1951 until 1960 he was Tigran Petrosian's trainer.
 Lilienthal began a friendship with Vasily Smyslov in 1938, and was Smyslov's in his world championship matches against Botvinnik.
 He retired from tournament play in 1965 and returned to Hungary in 1976.
 His last tournament was Zamárdi 1980, where he finished sixth in the B group, scoring +3−1=11.

 Lilienthal remained actively involved in the chess world into his ninth decade.
 He died on 8 May 2010, at the age of 99.
 It was reported that he had been ill for some time.
 At the time of his death, he was the oldest living grandmaster.

-According to Boris Spassky, Robert James Fischer approved only three chess players who could carry his coffin at his funeral: Andor Lilienthal, Lajos Portisch, and Boris Spassky.
+According to Boris Spassky, Bobby Fischer approved only three chess players who could carry his coffin at his funeral: Andor Lilienthal, Lajos Portisch, and Boris Spassky.